Marza/remote-maven-plugin/README.md

 Requirements
 ----------

+Could change but this is what I aim for.

-* a server with Maven installed
+* a server with Maven and Git installed
-* a client with Maven installed
+* a client with Maven and Git installed

 How does it work